MicrosoftDocs/sql-docs/docs/relational-databases/data-tier-applications/upgrade-a-data-tier-application.md

 **To Upgrade a DAC Using a Wizard**

-1. In **Object Explorer**, expand the node for the instance containing the DAC to be upgraded.
+1. In **Object Explorer**, right-click the database containing the DAC to be upgraded.

 1. Expand the **Tasks** option, and then select the **Upgrade Data-tier Applications** option.